 C1: Communicate the environmental case, confidently, clearly, autonomously and competently.

-D4: Understand and demonstrate compliance with relevant codes of conduct and practice.
+D3: Understand demonstrate and advocate compliance with relevant codes of conduct and practice

 If you are already an MCIWEM member, you can apply straight away.
 You will need to submit your application through the application portal, choosing MCIWEM and uploading the following documents.
 If you would like to apply for REnvP and are not already a member, you can find out more about becoming MCIWEM here.